MoonTory/rate-limited-api/README.md

 This project was created to show off an ability to adhere to strict requirements, and to demonstrate skills in planning and organizing a project.
 It is not just about the implementation of the rate-limiter, but also about project organization and the use of workspaces.

-## Summary of the App
+## Application Overview

-The application is divided into two main packages, 'core' and 'client'.
+The application is divided into two main packages: `core` and `client`.

+### Core Package

+The `core` package is the primary server, written in TypeScript.

+#### Rate-limiter Middlewares

+Three different rate-limiter middlewares were implemented:

+1. **Fixed Window**: This approach divides time into fixed windows (e.g., every minute) and allows a specific number of requests in each window.
+Once the limit is reached, all further requests are blocked until the next window.
+Located at `./packages/core/server/middleware/rate-limit.middleware.ts`.
+2. **Sliding Window**: Unlike the fixed window, the sliding window looks at a rolling time frame.
+If a user hits their limit, they would need to wait until their oldest request falls out of the current window before they can send another.
+Located at `./packages/core/server/middleware/rate-limit-sliding.middleware.ts`.

+3. **Token Bucket**: In this method, tokens are added to a bucket at a fixed rate.
+A request consumes a token to proceed.
+If the bucket is out of tokens, the request is throttled.
+This offers some flexibility as it can allow for brief bursts of traffic.
+Located at `./packages/core/server/middleware/rate-limit-bucket.middleware.ts`.

-The 'core' package is the primary server, written in TypeScript, which includes a custom rate-limiter middleware.
-This middleware, leveraging Redis' MULTI/EXEC transaction functionality, ensures atomicity and concurrency between requests, effectively limiting the number of concurrent user requests to prevent server overloads.
+Leveraging Redis' MULTI/EXEC transaction functionality, these middlewares ensure atomicity and concurrency between requests, effectively limiting the number of concurrent user requests to prevent server overloads.

-The rate-limiting algorithm used in this middleware is a 'fixed window' rate limiting algorithm, which is simple and efficient for most use cases.
-However, for real-world applications where more flexibility might be needed for users, it could be replaced with a 'sliding window' algorithm to provide a smoother rate limiting experience.
+#### Scalability

 If needed, this solution could be further scaled by replicating the number of Docker containers running or using Node.js `cluster` mode to add more concurrency to the server.
 Since we are using Redis transactions, atomicity would be maintained across all containers, providing a robust and scalable solution for handling high load scenarios.

+### Client Package

-The 'client' package is a simple Node.js script that sends requests to the server, serving to test the rate-limiting functionality.
+The `client` package is a simple Node.js script that sends requests to the server, serving to test the rate-limiting functionality.

+### Containerization

 All components of the application are containerized using Docker, allowing for quick and easy setup for development purposes using Docker Compose.
 This project structure ensures a high degree of scalability and ease of deployment, making it suitable for real-world applications beyond its original scope as a demonstration and test project.